tntudor/ubuntu-14.04-puppet/README.md

 ## Changelog

-* v.0.2.0
+* v.0.2.1
-	- add rm on build.sh scripts
+	- add rm old box in build.sh script
+	- add insecure vagrant public key to vm
 	- update the base image (the packages installed are listed into pkg-installed.txt)

 * v.0.2.0